Steve Williams (cornerback): Professional career

-San Diego Chargers
+San Diego Chargers (first stint)

-On April 27, 2013, Williams was selected in the fifth round of the 2013 NFL Draft by the San Diego Chargers.
+On April 27, 2013, Williams was selected in the fifth round of the 2013 NFL draft by the San Diego Chargers.

 On August 26, 2013, he was placed on the Injured Reserve list due to a pectoral injury.

 On September 14, 2014, Steve Williams made his NFL debut recording two tackles.
 Williams at times played as the nickel corner on nickel and sub packages.
 On December 20, 2014 against the San Francisco 49ers, Williams replaced an injured Shareece Wright.
 Williams recorded 4 tackles and 2 pass deflections.

 On September 27, 2015 against the Minnesota Vikings, Williams caught his first career interception from Teddy Bridgewater who was throwing towards the end zone.
 On January 3, 2016, against the Denver Broncos, Williams recorded a sack, two forced fumbles, and an interception all in the same game.

 On September 4, 2016, Williams was waived by the Chargers.

-Los Angeles Rams
+Los Angeles Rams (first stint)

 On September 9, 2016, Williams was signed by the Los Angeles Rams.

 On September 23, 2016, Williams was waived by the Rams.